awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 '
 ```

-**Stopping Behavior**

-A pipeline execution won't stop while a callback step is running\.

-When you call [StopPipelineExecution](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_StopPipelineExecution.html) on a pipeline execution with a running callback step, SageMaker Pipelines sends an additional Amazon SQS message to the specified SQS queue\.
-The body of the SQS message contains a "Status" field which is set to "Stopping"\.

-You should add logic to your Amazon SQS message consumer to take any needed action \(for example, resource cleanup\) upon receipt of the message followed by a call to `SendPipelineExecutionStepSuccess` or `SendPipelineExecutionStepFailure`\.

-Only when SageMaker Pipelines receives one of these calls will it stop the pipeline execution\.

 ## Step Properties<a name="build-and-manage-properties"></a>

 The `properties` attribute is used to add data dependencies between steps in the pipeline\.
 These data dependencies are then used by SageMaker Pipelines to construct the DAG from the pipeline definition\.
 These properties can be referenced as placeholder values and are resolved at runtime\.

 The `properties` attribute of a SageMaker Pipelines step matches the object returned by a `Describe` call for the corresponding SageMaker job type\.
 For each job type, the `Describe` call returns the following response object:
 + `ProcessingStep` – [DescribeProcessingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeProcessingJob.html)